Value-added tax (VAT)

 - Educational services provided by a relevant approved educational institution; education materials.

-- Laboratory equipment and reagents imported by a registered educational institution and to be used solely for educational purposes.
+- Import of laboratory equipment and reagents by a registered educational institution to be used solely for educational purposes.

 - Goods eligible for relief under the East African Customs Management Act (where imported by a registered and licensed explorer or prospector for exclusive use in oil, gas, or mineral exploration or prospecting activities).

 - Various goods imported by a natural gas distributor (including compressed natural gas [CNG] plants equipment, natural gas pipes, transportation and distribution pipes, CNG storage cascades, CNG special transportation vehicles, natural gas metering equipment, CNG refuelling of filling, gas receiving units, flare gas system, condensate tanks and leading facility, system piping and pipe rack, and condensate stabiliser).

 - Healthcare, medicine, or pharmaceuticals products, including food supplements or vitamins supplied to the government; articles designed for people with special needs; funeral services.